Guyver/JoinIn-Client/README.md

 * NET Framework 4.0

 ##Hardware Requirements

 *32 bit (x86) or 64 bit (x64) processor

-tag_br space
-*Dual-core 2.66-GHz or faster processor tag_br space
+*Dual-core 2.66-GHz or faster processor

 *Dedicated USB 2.0 bus
-tag_br space

 *2 GB RAM
-tag_br space

 *A retail Kinect __for Xbox 360® sensor__, which includes special USB/power cabling
-tag_br space

 ##Use with Join-In applications

-1) Uninstall all previous drivers that are associated with the Kinect, Primesense / OpenNi. tag_br space space
+1. Uninstall all previous drivers that are associated with the Kinect, Primesense / OpenNi.

-2) Unplug the Kinect if not unplugged already. tag_br space
+2. Unplug the Kinect if not unplugged already.

-3) Install the Kinect SDK from the link above. tag_br space
+3. Install the Kinect SDK from the link above.

-4) Compile the application in VS2010 if there isn't an .exe in the KinectServer folder. __Note:__ Once compiled you can just run the .exe file or start it as a process on PC start up. tag_br space space
+4. Compile the application in VS2010 if there isn't an .exe in the KinectServer folder. __Note:__ Once compiled you can just run the .exe file or start it as a process on PC start up.

-5) Open the game in the browser, chrome, once the application runs.
+5. Open the game in the browser, chrome, once the application runs.

 ##Known bugs